 Certificate Revocation and Suspension

 The CP shall document the policy for certificate revocation and suspension.
 The CP shall include information on reasons for certificate revocation, who can request certificate revocation, procedures for revoking the certificate, publishing certificate revocation, and mechanisms a relying party uses to check for certificate revocation.
-The required mechanism shall align with the Certificate Lifecycle Management procedures described in ATIS-1000080.
+The required mechanisms shall align with the Certificate Lifecycle Management procedures described in ATIS-1000080.

 Certificate Status Services